PalmCityDataset/palmcity/README.md

 ## 🤝 Contributing

-We welcome reports regarding, including but not limtied to:
+We welcome reports regarding, including but not limited to:

 - Dataset loading problems
 - Evaluation issues